 Trainers/assessors will endeavour to respond to queries within 48 hours (Monday to Friday).

 Assessments will be marked and returned within a timely manner, usually within two weeks of the assessment due date.

-Learners are able to contact genu Training during opening hours on 1300 582 687 or emailing an online enquiry.
+Students are able to contact genU Training during opening hours on 1300 582 687 or emailing an online enquiry.

 IT Support Services

 genU Training has many support services available such as: